bacpop/ggCaller/README.md

 # ggCaller: a gene caller for Bifrost graphs

-Traverses Bifrost graphs constructed from bacterial genomes to identify putative protein coding sequences, known as open reading frames (ORFs).
+ggCaller traverses Bifrost graphs constructed from bacterial genomes to identify putative protein coding sequences, known as open reading frames (ORFs). ggCaller incorporates [Balrog](https://github.com/salzberg-lab/Balrog) to filter ORFs to improve specificity of calls.

+Balrog determines a score for each ORF based on length, presence/absence of a translation initiation sites and amino acid composition using a convolutional neural network.
+ORF scores are then used to determine compatible high scoring ORFs based on their overlap.

 ## Installation